-Title Taking performance cues from East Asian markets Degree of recognition International Media type Duration/Length/Size 2 pages Country Australia Date 1/10/19 Description As the ‘Asian century’ becomes ever more prevalent and the Fourth Industrial revolution gathers speed, marketers are having to surf a tidal wave of creative destruction.
+Title Taking performance cues from East Asian markets Degree of recognition International Media type Duration/Length/Size 2 pages Country/Territory Australia Date 1/10/19 Description As the ‘Asian century’ becomes ever more prevalent and the Fourth Industrial revolution gathers speed, marketers are having to surf a tidal wave of creative destruction.
 The choice is stark: Embrace change, or resign yourself to a Darwinian fate.

 With this in mind, we spent the last couple of years writing a book about Confucianism, Discipline and Competitiveness (CDC).
 Here is a summary of our findings and conclusions.

 For the sake of convenience, let’s divide the world into six groupings: